Home invasion is one of the most serious crimes in Massachusetts, and a conviction carries a possible life sentence.

 Home invasions are violent confrontations.
 The homeowner almost always fights back when an intruder enters his home.
 If the homeowner pushes, strikes, or kicks the home invader at any point during the altercation, then the homeowner has a Fifth Amendment Privilege and can refuse to testify at trial.
 The Fifth Amendment to the United States Constitution provides that no witness, including the alleged victim in a home invasion case, can be forced to testify if his truthful testimony might cause him to be charged with a crime.
 Therefore, physically fighting back against a home invader will allow the homeowner to refuse to testify at trial if he wishes.

 There are only a few charges in Massachusetts that are more serious than home invasion.
-If you are charged with this crime, you should hire an experienced, aggressive criminal defense attorney to represent you.
-You should call Attorney Chris Spring.
+If you are charged with this crime, you should hire an experienced, aggressive Middlesex County criminal defense attorney to represent you.
+You should call Attorney Chris Spring if you have been accused of kidnapping or criminal harassment.